banzaicloud/kurun/README.md

 Available Commands:
-  apply        Just like `kubectl apply -f pod.yaml` but images are built from local source code. help         Help about any command port-forward Just like `kubectl port-forward ...`, just the other way around! run          Just like `go run main.go` but executed inside Kubernetes with one command.
+  apply        Just like `kubectl apply -f pod.yaml` but images are built from local source code. help         Help about any command port-forward Just like `kubectl port-forward ...` but the other way around! run          Just like `go run main.go` but executed inside Kubernetes with one command.

 Flags: